raspberrypilearning/santa-detector/en/step_4.md

-## Testing your Motion Sensor
+## Testing your motion sensor

-You will need to test that your Raspberry Pi is able to listen to the PIR Motion Sensor, to know when it detects motion.
+You will need to test that your Raspberry Pi is able to listen to the PIR motion sensor, so that it can find out when motion is detected.

-- Start the Scratch 2 program to begin testing.
+- Start the Scratch 2 application to begin testing.

 [[[rpi-scratch-opening]]]

-- Now enable the Pi GPIO extension in Scratch 2.
+- Enable the Pi GPIO extension in Scratch 2.

 [[[rpi-scratch-add-pi-gpio]]]